What’s New ?

 1) Using Set.Union() method

-This is an inbuilt method in python meant for finding the union of any given number of sets.
-This function implements the union operator and requires a set upon which the function can be called.
 The other sets are passed as arguments to the function.
-The value returned by this function is a new set which is the union of the set upon which the function is called and all the sets which are passed an argument. .
+The value returned by this function is a new set which is the union of the set upon which the function is called and all the sets that are passed an argument.
 Please note that this function doesn’t make changes to the original sets.

 For example, suppose we are given two sets ( A and B) and we want to find AUB.
-So, the syntax will look something like this
+So, the syntax will look something like this:

 A.union(B) # Statement 1